 The performance information shows summary performance information for the Fund in a bar chart and an Average Annual Total Returns table.
-The information provides some indication of the risks of investing in the Fund by showing changes in its performance from year to year and by showing how the Fund's average annual returns compare with the returns of a broad-based securities market index.
+The information provides some indication of the risks of investing in the Fund by showing changes in its performance from year to year and by showing how the Fund's average annual returns compare with the returns of a broad measure of market performance.
+The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.